ThamiBa/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # 0x0C.
 Python - Almost a circle

-This project is a review of everything learned in Python up until 09/16/23:
+This project is a review of everything learned in Python

 * Import
 * Exceptions